 Flagstaff Pulliam Airport is the closest commercial airport to the South Rim, but commercial flights are limited.
 From the Flagstaff airport, it’s only 90 miles (145 kilometers) to the Grand Canyon’s Main Entrance.

-If you’re also planning to visit the North Rim of Grand Canyon National Park and Utah national parks such as Bryce Canyon or Zion, Las Vegas McCarran International Airport can be a great option and is serviced by most major airlines.
-It’s 278 miles (447 kilometers) to the South Rim from Las Vegas (expect 4.5 hours one way), and you can easily loop back to the airport and visit several other national parks.
-This is a fantastic multi-day or week+ itinerary.
+If you’re also planning to visit the North Rim of Grand Canyon National Park and Utah National Parks such as Bryce Canyon or Zion, Las Vegas McCarran International Airport can be a great option and is serviced by most major airlines.
+It’s 278 miles (447 kilometers) to the South Rim from Las Vegas (expect 4.5 hours one-way), and you can easily loop back to the airport and visit several other national parks.
+This is a fantastic multi-day or week (or longer) itinerary.

 Most visitors arrive at the South Rim of Grand Canyon National Park by car from Phoenix, Flagstaff, Sedona, Las Vegas, and beyond.
 Once inside the park, leaving your car behind and jumping on the park shuttle is the easiest and most convenient way to see the sights along the South Rim.
 Bike rentals are also available in the park and many of the park roads are accessible to bikes.